sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

     on the root context.

 Now that JOnAS is prepared for configuring Liferay to run on the server as its root application, you can begin tuning the settings for Liferay.
+We need to specify some class loader filtering settings since Liferay provides some libraries that conflict with those of JOnAS.
+We'll specify these libraries in `$JONAS_BASE/conf/classloader-default-filtering.xml` to ensure that Liferay will use its embedded libraries and not those provided by JOnAS.

+1. Open the `classloader-default-filtering.xml` file in the `$JONAS_BASE/conf`
+   folder and search for the following line:

+        <filter-name>org.apache.commons.digester.*</filter-name>

+    One you've found it, replace it with the following lines:

+        <filter-name>antlr.*</filter-name>
+        <filter-name>EDU.oswego.*</filter-name>
+        <filter-name>javassist.*</filter-name>
+        <filter-name>net.sf.cglib.*</filter-name>
+        <filter-name>net.sf.ehcache.*</filter-name>
+        <filter-name>org.apache.commons.*</filter-name>
+        <filter-name>org.dom4j.*</filter-name>
+        <filter-name>org.hibernate.*</filter-name>
+        <filter-name>org.jboss.*</filter-name>
+        <filter-name>org.objectweb.asm.*</filter-name>
+        <filter-name>org.objectweb.jotm.*</filter-name>
+        <filter-name>org.quartz.*</filter-name>
+        <filter-name>org.springframework.*</filter-name>

+Now Liferay will use its own versions of these libraries and not those of JOnAS.
+Next, you need to add some system packages to JOnAS's OSGi framework.

+1. To do this, extract the `default.properties` file from the `$JONAS_BASE/lib/bootstrap/felix-launcher.jar` file to the `$JONAS_BASE/conf` directory.

+2. Rename the file from `default.properties` to `felix-config.properties`.

+3. Open the `felix-config.properties` file and search for the following:

+        org.osgi.framework.system.packages=org.osgi.framework;

+    When you've found this string, replace it with the following one:

+        org.osgi.framework.system.packages=com.sun.crypto.provider; com.sun.image.codec.jpeg; com.sun.jmx.interceptor; com.sun.jmx.mbeanserver; org.apache.xerces.parsers; org.apache.xerces.util; org.apache.xerces.xni; org.apache.xerces.xni.parser; org.osgi.framework;

-By default, JOnAS has its own deployment of Hypersonic it uses internally.
+JOnAS also has its own deployment of Hypersonic that it uses internally.
 This internal use of HSQL must be disabled, along with other JOnAS services, so they won't conflict with Liferay's.

 To turn of HSQL and other JOnAS-level services: